Categories Oral Health

 Food and Drinks including Coffee, tea, red wine, berries, curry, and other foods and beverages with strong pigments gradually stain the enamel.
 Moreoveer, acidic drinks like soda and citrus juices can erode enamel, making it easier for pigments to stick.

 Tobacco smoking and chewing introduce tar and nicotine to the mouth, which are easily absorbed by enamel.
 Tobacco use stains teeth, particularly in areas where tobacco particles linger.
-This leads to yellow or brown discoloration.
+This leads to yellow and brown discoloration.

 Inadequate brushing and flossing allow plaque buildup, which is more prone to absorbing stains from food, drink, and other sources.
 It consequently give rise to gums infetion.